AdobeDocs/commerce-merchant-services.en/help/live-search/category-merch.md

 ![Ranking changes details](assets/category_overwrite.png)

-When adding an Intelligent ranking to a product that has an inherited Intelligent ranking, the inheritance is severed and the new Intelligent ranking is applied to that product.
+When adding an Intelligent ranking directly to a category that has an inherited Intelligent ranking, the inheritance is severed and the new Intelligent ranking is applied to that category.

 When deleting the Intelligent ranking from the product, the inheritance is reestablished.
 In both scenarios, any Manual rankings are maintained.